top of page

 I affirm the One and Three:

-Eternal, beyond all, present in known and unknown.
+Eternal, beyond all, ever present in the known and unknown.

 I affirm the True Sacred Geometry:

-Pattern showing the One and Three’s ties to all realms.
+Pattern showing the One and Three’s everlasting bonds,

 I affirm the Drikeyu: